Expedia

-Expedia Inc. is an online travel agency owned by Expedia Group, based in Seattle.
-The website and mobile app can be used to book airline tickets, hotel reservations, car rentals, cruise ships, and vacation packages.
-Expedia.com was launched on October 22, 1996 by Microsoft.
+Expedia Inc. is an American online travel agency owned by Expedia Group, which is headquartered in Seattle, Washington.
+When Microsoft Corporation launched Expedia on the Microsoft Network in October 1996, it was the first online travel service to be offered by a major technology company, allowing consumers to make air, car, and hotel reservations online and to browse a library of multimedia travel guides.
+Expedia was founded on October 22, 1996, inside Microsoft in Redmond, Washington, led by Richard (Rich) Barton and a small team who saw an opportunity to bring transparent airfare, hotel, and car booking directly to consumers without travel agents.

+Through its website and mobile app, customers can book airline tickets, hotel reservations, car rentals, cruise ships, activities, and vacation rentals.
+Once operating solely as Expedia.com, the group gradually acquired a wide range of travel brands, including Vrbo, Hotels.com, and Trivago, becoming the second-largest online travel agency worldwide, just behind Booking Holdings.
+Expedia is the lead travel app in the US market, with 19.3% market share, and operates over 200 travel websites.

 History

-1996–1999: Microsoft roots and IPO

 Microsoft launched the first public beta of the Expedia booking engine in October 1996, positioning it as a consumer complement to its MSN portal.
 After early traffic growth, Microsoft announced plans to float the unit; the initial public offering on 10 November 1999 was priced at US$14 and the shares closed the first day at US$37, valuing the business at more than US$2 billion.

-2001–2005: USA Networks/IAC era and spinoff

-In July 2001 Barry Diller’s USA Network (later IAC/InterActiveCorp) agreed to purchase a 75 % stake in Expedia for about US$1.5 billion, marking one of the first large-scale Internet travel acquisitions.
+In July 2001, Barry Diller’s USA Network (later IAC/InterActiveCorp) agreed to purchase a 75 % stake in Expedia for about US$1.5 billion, marking one of the first large-scale Internet travel acquisitions.
 IAC took full control in 2003 and subsequently consolidated its various travel holdings.
 Shareholder pressure to unlock value led IAC to spin off its travel division as a standalone, Nasdaq-listed company, Expedia Inc., on 9 August 2005.

-2005–2019: Expansion and TripAdvisor split

 During the late 2000s Expedia broadened its portfolio with brands such as Hotels.com, Hotwire, Vrbo and regional OTAs.
 In April 2011 the company announced plans to separate its user-generated-content unit TripAdvisor; analysts welcomed the move and Expedia shares rose 11 %.

-2020–present: Restructuring, AI initiatives and new leadership

-In February 2020 chairman Barry Diller ordered a sweeping cost-cutting programme that eliminated about 3,000 jobs (≈12 % of staff) after characterising the organisation as “bloated and sclerotic.”
+In February 2020, chairman Barry Diller ordered a cost-cutting programme that eliminated about 3,000 jobs (≈12 % of staff) after characterising the organisation as “bloated and sclerotic.”

-Sponsorships

-Starting the 2018-21 cycle, Expedia Group became the first-ever global sponsor of the UEFA Champions League and the UEFA Super Cup as Expedia extended to another season until 2024, but downgraded to the regional basis which it focuses to the U.S. market only starting in 2022–23 season as Hotels.com ended the sponsorship after 2021-22 season.

-Starting the pandemic-hit 2020-21 season, Expedia struck the deal with the 2020 English champions, Liverpool F.C. as a global sponsor of the website in 3 seasons until 2023.

-In July 2021, Expedia became Wrexham A.F.C.'s shirt back sponsor for two years.
+Expedia, Hotels.com, and Vrbo share a loyalty program called One Key, which launched in July 2023.

+In 2025, Expedia was the first online travel agency to partner with Southwest Airlines to start selling tickets on behalf of the airline.